Enter the Preregistration Challenge

 * Note if you originally clicked Make a preregistration for a project you already have on the OSF, and you have files uploaded to the OSF project, then a list of files will appear below OSF Storage from which you can choose and attach to the form.
 Files uploaded to storage add-ons are not yet supported in this process.

-The attachment will be added to the question.
+The file will be attached to the question.

 Remove attachments from the form